Title Image

 Sara Linda Poly

-Known for her light, skies and landscapes, Sara Linda Poly has been the winner of numerous awards (Including the Grand Prize at Plein Air Easton 2016) and a participant in many regional and national shows and plein air competitions.
-Feature articles include International Artist, Southwest Art and Plein Air Magazines.
+Known for her sweeping skies and dramatic light in the landscape, she has been the winner of numerous awards, including the Grand Prize at Plein Air Easton.
+Sara has been a juried participant in many regional and national shows.

 Jim Green